zoubohao/Deepurify/README.md

 ```
 Please download the PyTorch version for your CUDA version.

+**Note**: Please use conda create -n deepurify --solver=classic if you meet "CondaValueError: You have chosen a non-default solver backend (libmamba) but it was not recognized.
+Choose one of: classic" this error when you are creating the environment.

 #### 2. SECOND STEP (Install Codes of Deepurify)
 After preparing the environment, the code of Deepurify can be installed via pip simply.
 ```